|Ariel's GEOS Programmer's Reference Guide|

 - Alex Boyce analyzed a version of the GEOS Kernal and wrote a programmer's reference guide based on his findings.
 The guide is riddled with errors, but programming documentation was hard to come by at the time, and it was complete and correct enough that intrepid programmers could figure out how GEOS really works.
 Bo Zimmerman later revised and corrected Boyce's guide.
 These two guides and the incompleteness of BSW's documentation served as the inspiration for Ariel's GEOS Programmer's Reference Guide.

 - Berkeley Softworks, the company that made GEOS.
+"BSW" is also the name of the GEOS system font.

 - The smallest atom of data in the computer.
 A byte is composed of eight bits.
 Depending on context, a byte can represent a byte-size flag, a collection of bit flags, an integer (signed or unsigned), an ASCII character code, an unusual combination, or other data.
 In this guide, decimal numbers are written unmodified, hexadecimal numbers are written with leading dollar signs ($), and binary numbers are written with leading percent signs (%).
 Hex bytes are always written as two hex digits, and binary bytes are always written as eight binary digits, both forms with leading zeros if needed.